 Foreign Stocks.
-Because the Global High Dividend Portfolio invests significantly in issuers of foreign stocks, the Portfolio involves additional risks that differ from an investment in domestic stocks.
+Because certain Portfolios invest in foreign stocks, these Portfolios involve additional risks that differ from an investment in domestic stocks.
 Investments in foreign securities may involve a greater degree of risk than those in domestic securities.
 There is generally less publicly available information about foreign companies in the form of reports and ratings similar to those that are published about issuers in the United States.
 Also, foreign issuers are generally not subject to uniform accounting, auditing and financial reporting requirements comparable to those applicable to United States issuers.
-With respect to certain foreign countries, there is the possibility of adverse changes in investment or exchange control regulations, expropriation, nationalization or confiscatory taxation, limitations on the removal of funds or other assets of your Portfolio, political or social instability, or diplomatic developments which could affect United States investments in those countries.
+With respect to certain foreign countries, there is the possibility of adverse changes in investment exchange control regulations, expropriation, or nationalization or confiscatory taxation, limitations on the removal of funds or other assets of a Portfolio, political or social instability, or diplomatic developments which could affect United States investments in those countries.
 Moreover, industrial foreign economies may differ favorably or unfavorably from the United States' economy in terms of growth of gross national product, rate of inflation, capital reinvestment, resource self-sufficiency and balance of payments position.
-Foreign securities markets are generally not as developed or efficient as those in the United States.
-While growing in volume, they usually have substantially less volume than the New York Stock Exchange, and securities of some foreign issuers are less liquid and more volatile than securities of comparable United States issuers.
-Fixed commissions on foreign exchanges are generally higher than negotiated commissions on United States exchanges.
-There is generally less government supervision and regulation of securities exchanges, brokers and listed issuers than in the United States.

 Foreign Currencies.
-The Global High Dividend Portfolio also involves the risk that fluctuations in exchange rates between the U.S. dollar and foreign currencies may negatively affect the value of the stocks.
+Certain Portfolios also involve the risk that fluctuations in exchange rates between the U.S. dollar and foreign currencies may negatively affect the value of the stocks.
 For example, if a foreign stock rose 10% in price but the U.S. dollar gained 5% against the related foreign currency, a U.S. investor's return would be reduced to about 5%.
 This is because the foreign currency would "buy" fewer dollars or, conversely, a dollar would buy more of the foreign currency.
 Many foreign currencies have fluctuated widely against the U.S. dollar for a variety of reasons such as supply and demand of the currency, investor perceptions of world or country economies, political instability, currency speculation by institutional investors, changes in government policies, buying and selling of currencies by central banks of countries, trade balances and changes in interest rates.